IIC-SIG-MLsys/BeeQos/README.md

 # BeeQos

-BeeQos is a **research prototype** for fine-grained QoS and bandwidth management in Kubernetes clusters.
+BeeQos is a fine-grained QoS and bandwidth management system in Kubernetes clusters.
 It is implemented based on **eBPF and Linux Traffic Control (TC)**.

 This repository includes: